By Don Lajoie,

 This survey showed a "calculated and systematic perversion of power and

 confidence against innocent and defenseless children," the government said in a

 statement, promising that "this will not happen ever again."
 "I offer to each

 of the survivors my apologies, my sorrow and my shame for what happened," said

 the Archbishop of Dublin, stressing that " the harm caused to the children can

-never be repaired."The findings of this investigation came only
+never be repaired."The findings of this investigation came only six months

-in children's institutions led by the Catholic Church.
+led by the Catholic Church.

 priests' child abuse

 By SHAWN POGATCHNIK, Associated Press

 Nov.
 26, 2009

 DUBLIN – Roman Catholic Church leaders in Dublin spent decades sheltering

 child-abusing priests from the law and most fellow clerics turned a blind eye,

 an investigation ordered by Ireland's government concluded Thursday.Dublin

 Archbishop Diarmuid Martin, who handed over more than 60,000 previously secret

 church files to the three-year investigation, said he felt deep shame and

 sorrow for how previous archbishops presided over endemic child abuse —

 yet claimed afterward not to understand the gravity of their sins.

 Martin said his four predecessors in Ireland's capital, including retired

-Cardinal Desmond Connell, must have understood that priests' molestation
+Cardinal Desmond Connell, must have understood that priests' molestation and

-law.
-For some reason or another they felt they could deal with all this in little worlds of
+reason or another they felt they could deal with all this in little worlds of

 "They were wrong, and children were left to suffer."

-There was a similarly shocking investigation into decades of unchecked
+There was a similarly shocking investigation into decades of unchecked child

-by 19 Catholic orders of nuns, priests and brothers.
+orders of nuns, priests and brothers.

-That report in May sought to document the scale of abuse as well as
+That report in May sought to document the scale of abuse as well as the reasons

-Thursday's 720-page report focused on why church leaders in the Dublin Archdiocese — home to
+report focused on why church leaders in the Dublin Archdiocese — home to

 a quarter of Ireland's 4 million Catholics — did not tell police about a

 single abuse complaint against a priest until 1995.